danield9tqh/haskell-link-ipfs/README.md

 # Motivation

 Programming languages have long had issues with dependency management.
 The struggle centers around which code is actually being imported.
 For a particular library, which version of the code is used?
 Additionally, in the case of similar libraries there may be name-spacing issues.
 Increasingly, this problem is being solved in many environments by referencing code by its hash value.
 [IPFS](https://github.com/ipfs/ipfs) provides a very low level implementation of a global file namespace using hashes, so it seems like perfect fit solve this problem.
 This repo is meant to be a proof of concept of this solution, as well as a learning experience for myself.
-I don't intend it to be a fully production ready solution, although I hope to eventually work on a project that will be.
+I don't intend it to be a fully featured solution, although I hope to eventually work on a project that will be.

 # Usage
 ### Command Line Utility